For info on the thematic structure, see the introduction page.

 8.1 Failure by Day

-This theme is a preparation for the Embassy to Achilles by showing an Achaean defeat which gets them into deep trouble.
+This theme is a preparation for the Embassy to Achilles by showing an Achaian defeat which gets them into deep trouble.

 8.41 Zeus mounts his chariot, flies between heaven and earth